 People feel the same way about finding jobs too.
 Interestingly, the pandemic has shown us that it is okay to lose a job, and double okay to publicly reach out for help in finding a new job.
 It wasn’t your fault.
 It wasn’t anybody’s fault.
 So, people will reserve their judgement, provide empathy and actually help you.

 If single people felt safe about opening up about being single, and seeking help from their network to meet interesting people, would the world be different?
 May be.

-So, how are we ever going to normalise the struggle of being “single and looking” with an attitude like this?
+So, how are we ever going to normalise the struggle of being “single and looking”?

 The show normalises struggle.